 Although minimal, there are some disadvantages to the ESG investment concept.
 As an informed investor, you should be aware of these risks before you jump on the bandwagon.

-ESG investments are gradually creating a space for themselves globally, but establishing sustainable investing trends is still a long-term target.
+Sustainable investments, like ESG, are gradually creating a space for themselves globally, but establishing sustainable investing trends is still a long-term target.

 Till then, investors will have to diversify their portfolios to mitigate the risks involves with ESG strategies as they are vulnerable to market sentiment at the moment.